 The Third Grade Team

 Using Positive Action for Christ’s elementary series, the theme for this year is Growing with God.
 This curriculum is comprised of six primary truths: the Word was written as God inspired holy men to write down His messages, it is imperative to have Godly character because our character determines the choices we make, God made each of us different for a reason, sin produces guilt, we need to show great respect and loyalty to those in authority over us, and we can trust God to help us through tough times and tribulations.
-Students are led in daily prayers and are expected to memorize and reproduce key Bible verses.
+Students are led in daily prayers and are expected to memorize and write key Bible verses.
 A field trip to MUST ministries, third grade’s mission project, ensures that the children gain a greater understanding about the rewards of living for God.

-Using Everyday Mathematics, students are exposed to a variety of mathematical functions, including: number lines and grids, clocks, data, charts, money, patterns, fact families, word problems, estimating, measurement, area, multiplication and division, addition and subtraction, place value, decimals, lines, angles, polygons, fractions, volume, graph coordinates, probability, predicting outcomes, and problem solving.
+Using Progress in Mathematics, students are exposed to a variety of mathematical functions, including: number lines and grids, clocks, data, charts, money, patterns, fact families, word problems, estimating, measurement, area, multiplication and division, addition and subtraction, place value, decimals, lines, angles, polygons, fractions, volume, graph coordinates, probability, predicting outcomes, and problem solving.
 In addition to daily practice, students also use a multitude of hands on activities to reinforce learning.

 Using the reading series, Journeys, third graders make the gradual shift from learning to read to reading to learn.
 Students utilize their previously learned reading strategies in leveled and vocabulary readers that parallel anthology topics to strengthen comprehension and reinforce vocabulary acquisition skills.
 Students read grade appropriate novels independently to further enhance the strategies being utilized in the core reading program.